Ice Fishing in Northeastern PA: Top Places to Try This Winter

 Harveys Lake, PA

-The Back Mountain’s Harveys Lake transforms from a summer hotspot into a favorite winter fishing destination once the ice sets in.
+Harveys Lake in NEPA’s Back Mountain community transforms from a summer hotspot into a favorite winter fishing destination once the ice sets in.
 This natural glacial lake is known for deep jigging and offers stocked trout, yellow perch, pickerel and walleye.
 Its size and variety of fish make Harveys Lake a go-to location for ice fishing in NEPA.

 Learn More